raulgrell/zig-wasm-canvas/README.md

 * Web Workers API (as a means to subthread module interfaces)

-* WebGPU API (experimental and unsupported by Firefox--!?)

 * WebSockets API (e.g., streaming / event-driven data)

 For lack of a better name, "Web API Definition" perhaps?
 Image (from DOM) could also be useful.
+Of courrse, a lot of this would be more intelligently handled by using a WebIDL specification to drive a comptime build of the bindings automatically--which would be amazing, but beyond my current Zig skill level.
+Doing so with the Javascript translation layer (with the appropriate object reference management) would be easier, and probably help the eventual transition to WebGPU.